Singapore prosecution files more charges over nickel trading scandal

 SINGAPORE (Reuters) - Singapore prosecutors on Tuesday filed five additional charges against businessman Ng Yu Zhi in relation to a scheme that allegedly raised at least S$1 billion ($746 million) from investors to fund bogus nickel trades.

-The alleged fraud, one of the city-state’s biggest, follows a string of scandals involving Singapore trading firms that have shaken investor and banker confidence in the sector over the last year when some commodities, including nickel, have rallied strongly.
+The alleged fraud, which would be one of the city-state’s biggest, follows a string of scandals involving Singapore trading firms that have shaken investor and banker confidence in the sector over the last year when some commodities, including nickel, have rallied strongly.

 The new charges of cheating against Ng were read out in Singapore’s State Court.